google/error-prone/docs/bugpattern/MissingCasesInEnumSwitch.md

 3. The code has a bug, and the missing cases should have been handled.

-To avoid this ambiguity, the Google Java Style Guide [requires][style] each switch statement to include a `default` statement group, even if it contains no code.
+To avoid this ambiguity, the Google Java Style Guide [requires][style] each switch statement on an enum type to either handle all values of the enum, or have a default statement group.

 [style]: https://google.github.io/styleguide/javaguide.html#s4.8.4.3-switch-default